transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 I set a breakpoint for `0x2554` in both emulators to see if that code would run and this time, BlastEm runs that code.
 Stepping through the code in both emulators shows the status register values are different just after the comparison at `0x255a`.  *groan*  Not the flags again.

-Looking closer at the code though, the value of `%d7` is different between the emulators as well.
+Looking closer at the code though, the values of `%d7` are different between the emulators as well.
 The comparison in Moa is setting the flags correctly for the data used, but the data values are different, and so BlastEm doesn't make the branch where Moa does.
 Ok, so maybe it's not the flags this time.
 So why are the values of `%d7` different.
 Well it's set just a few instructions ahead with the lower byte value of `%d3`, which in Moa is `0`.
 In BlastEm, it's 0xff.
 Aha!
 So where is `%d3` set?

-It's not set in the code just above, but there is a branch to `0x2a4a` which looks like a register-returning function call, and the code at that location does change `%d3`.
+It's not set in the code just above the comparison, but there is a branch to `0x2a4a` just before which looks like a register-returning function call, and the code at that location does change `%d3`.

 ```objdump
 2a4a:   7600            moveq #0,%d3